guardian/service-catalogue/packages/snyk-integrator/README.md

 ### What does it do?

-The snyk integrator takes repo name and it's languages as JSON, like so:
+The snyk integrator takes a repo name and it's languages as JSON, like so:

 ```json
 {